We're updating our terminology in Jira

 6. Select Save changes.

-Add Jira issue keys in your commits, branches, and merge requests
+Add Jira work item keys in your commits, branches, and merge requests

-To link your team’s development activity to Jira, start including issue keys in commit messages, branch names, and merge request titles.
-Learn more about referencing issues in your development work.
+To link your team’s development activity to Jira, start including work item keys in commit messages, branch names, and merge request titles.
+Learn more about referencing work items in your development work.

 View a video demo of the GitLab Jira integration.